 - Philips Avent Combined Steamer and Blender

-- Take 2 tbsp of wheat flour in a pan and add ghee.
-Roast it in low flame for 5 minutes until nice aroma comes.
-Take care to not to burn the wheat flour.
+- Take 2 tablespoon of wheat flour in a pan and add ghee.
+Roast it in low flame for 5 minutes until a nice aroma comes.
+Take care not to burn the wheat flour.

 - Then add ¾ cup of water to it.
 Mix it well with a whisk so that no lumps are formed.
-Cook the wheat in low medium flame for 5 minutes or until the wheat gets cooked completely and becomes shiny.
-Stir it continuously while cooking otherwise it may stick to the vessel.
-Once its cooked add pureed apples and jaggery powder (if using).
+Cook the wheat in low, medium flame for 5 minutes or until the wheat gets cooked entirely and becomes shiny.
+Stir it continuously while cooking; otherwise, it may stick to the vessel.
+Once it is cooked, add pureed apples and jaggery powder (if using).

 - Mix well.
-Cook it further for 3 more minutes with continuous stirring.
+Cook it further for three more minutes with continuous stirring.
 Switch off the flame when it becomes thick.
-The halwa becomes little thick after cooling down.
+The halwa becomes a little thick after cooling down.
 So switch off the flame accordingly.

 - For small babies, add more water and give this Halwa as a runny puree.
 Add formula or breastmilk to adjust consistency.

 - Instead of apples, bananas can be used.

 - For variation, cook this halwa in milk instead of water for older babies.